jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 Formal proofs are necessary for algorithms and data structure correctness.
 But if they really worked for code, then the Computer Lab would not have been more active than the bars downtown at 3:00 AM.
 Our _proven_ code should have worked on the first syntax-free execution.

 Our testing consisted of running our programs on the assignment data until it produced the desired results.
-Once we saw it work, we’d grab our results, pack up our stuff, head home and hope for a few hours of sleep before the next day of classes began.
+Once we saw it work, we’d grab our results, pack up our gear, head home and hope for a few hours of sleep before the next day of classes began.

 # Unit … Well Really System Testing
 <img src="https://i.imgflip.com/8sgtrw.jpg" alt="Star Wars Meme" title="Image Source: https://imgflip.com/memegenerator" width = "50%" align="right" style="padding-right: 35px;">